-The Chief Financial Officer's Role: The CFO kicks things off by giving city agencies instructions on how to prepare their budget submission for the upcoming fiscal year.
-The starting point of discussion is how much it will cost the city to maintain the current level of services and obligations, which is known as the current services funding level (CSFL).
+The Chief Financial Officer's Role: The CFO calculates how much it will cost the city to maintain the current level of services and obligations, which is known as the Current Services Funding Level (CSFL).
 The CSFL is calculated for the operating budget and for local funds only.
 It reflects changes in salary expenses, utilities, and other fixed costs, as well as any changes required by previously adopted laws, but does not reflect any potential new policy decisions.
 The CFO gathers information from agencies needed to calculate the CSFL and publishes it early in the fall.

-The Mayor's Role: In recent years, the Mayor's office, through the Office of the City Administrator, has given each agency a target budget number for local funds, which the agency's operating budget request cannot exceed.
-Depending on the state of the economy and on preliminary budget decisions made by the Mayor, the agency target number might vary from the CSFL number for that agency.
-When the city's economy and revenues are growing weakly, the targets for each agency may require them to identify savings through greater efficiencies or actual cuts in services.
+The Mayor's Role: The Mayor's office, through the Office of the City Administrator, gives each agency a target budget number for local funds, which the agency's operating budget request cannot exceed.
+This target number is often set below the current budget, to encourage agencies to look for savings.
+Agencies develop budget requests that meet those targets but are also allowed to submit requests for targeted service enhancements or new initiatives.